Fun Facts About Jupiter: The Biggest Planet in the Solar System

 Surface of Jupiter

-This gas giant doesn’t have the hard surface as we do on the Earth.
+This gas giant doesn’t have the hard surface as we do on Earth.
 The planet is mostly swirling gases and liquids.
 A spacecraft can’t land on it or fly through the planet due to the extreme pressures and temperatures that will crush, melt, and vaporize it.

 What is the Great Red Spot on Jupiter?

-The Great Red Spot is a giant storm about twice as wide as the Earth located in Jupiter’s Southern Hemisphere.
+The Great Red Spot is a giant storm (about twice as wide as the Earth) located in Jupiter’s Southern Hemisphere.
 It consists of crimson-colored clouds that spin counterclockwise at a speed that exceeds any storm’s speed on the Earth.

 This storm was first observed in 1878; however, Gian Domenico Cassini in 1665 mentioned “Permanent Storm,” which is believed to be the Great Red Spot.
 Such a long-lasting storm can be explained by the absence of a solid surface on Jupiter.
-On the Earth, hurricanes disintegrate when they reach solid ground, but the Red Spot simply doesn’t have land to collide with.
+On Earth, hurricanes disintegrate when they reach solid ground, but the Red Spot simply doesn’t have land to collide with.

 Jupiter's moons